NWalker1208/musicXml2scratch/README.md

 This project is **stable**.
 Found a bug?
 Visit the [Issues].

 ##Convert a musicXML file
-    Just use the interface on the index.html
+    Just go to http://szammi.github.io/musicXml2scratch/ or use the interface on the index.html

 ## Release
 v.
 1.1 (13.09.2015) - bug fixes and improved drums